Don’t Give Up Your Dream of Full-time RVing ~ Work and travel

-Why should you give up your dream of fulltime RVing just because you don’t have enough money?
+Why should you give up your dream of full-time RVing just because you don’t have enough money?
 I truly believe anything is possible if you want it bad enough but the secret is how much do you want it?
 It is really easy to sit back and wish for something and not have to do anything about it because you can provide the excuse “We don’t have enough money”.
 But there is a solution to this problem.

-Working while you travel has become a way of life for many people whether it is working in a campground, in the RV industry or by searching for temporary jobs while roaming from place to place.
+To work while you travel has become a way of life for many people whether it is working in a campground, in the RV industry or by searching for temporary jobs while roaming from place to place.
 With the internet many RVers have found it is also much easier to become self employed in many different types of businesses.

 How much money do you really need?
 This question is too personal for anyone else to answer for you.
 Each couple or individual has different expectations or needs which will affect the budget they will follow.
 Our needs may be more than yours or less, it will depend on whether you are making payments on your RV, have medical expenses, or have any other important factor that will impact your budget.
 Are you completely dependent on what you make or are you supplementing your income or pension.
 That makes a difference.